nasa/nos3/README.md

     * Based out of development and merged back in after testing

 ### Example Flow
-Note that the git command line may be substitued for a GUI tool without issue.
+Note that the git command line may be substituted for a GUI tool without issue.

 1. Create GitLab issue describing the goal and the path forward
 2. Open a terminal